bn4t/tootchaind/README.md

 # Tootchain

-**This bot is currently in beta.
-The blockchain might be deleted at any time.**

 This is a bot running on the [Mastodon](https://joinmastadon.org) network with which you can store messages on a cryptographically verifiable blockchain.
 The blockchain is also stored on Mastodon.